Housebarn

 A housebarn (also house-barn or house barn) is a building that is a combination of a house and a barn under the same roof.
 Most types of housebarn also have room for livestock quarters.
-If the living quarters are only combined whith a byre, whereas the cereals are stored outside the main building, the house is called a byre-dwelling.
+If the living quarters are only combined with a byre, whereas the cereals are stored outside the main building, the house is called a byre-dwelling.

 Styles

 There are several styles of housebarns.
 One style is a building where the barn portion shares a wall with the house portion.
 Sometimes the house portion will extend into part of the loft on the second storey of the barn portion.

 Another style features the barn as the lower portion of the building and the house as the second floor such as the Black Forest-style house.
 Similarly but for different reasons, some defensive house structures such as the bastle house and some tower houses combine animals on the ground floor and living quarters above, a security measure against raids.
 For example, bastle houses are found along the Anglo-Scottish border, in areas formerly plagued by border Reivers.